 Why horn microphones are still relevant

-While horn microphones are no longer relevant for general use, they offer some unique advantages (but also some unique disadvantage) in long-range applications.
+While horn microphones are no longer relevant for general use, they offer some unique advantages (but also some unique disadvantages) in long-range applications.
 In fact, depending on the specifics of the application, a horn microphone can be a better choice than either a shotgun or parabolic microphone.

 I have a detailed comparison of various types of long-range microphones at How long-range microphones work, so here I’ll just mention what is probably the biggest advantage of horn microphones: they’re easier and less expensive to build than other types of highly directional microphone.
 A horn mic won’t provide the same reach as a comparably-sized parabolic mic and will be harder to handle than a shotgun mic, but for some applications it might be just right.